Geographic Information Science (GIS)

 The M.S.A. with a specialization in Geographic Information Science (GIS) is an interdisciplinary degree offered entirely online.
 The program of study is designed to prepare students for leadership roles involving the use of GIS in public, nonprofit, and private organizations.

 Graduate students in Geographic Information Science (GIS) at UWF will become technically proficient in a variety of geospatial technologies through hands–on instruction.
-The program focuses on advanced skill development in computational modeling and management decision support and will address the growing need for GIS developers, managers, and analysts.
+Recognized by the National Professional Science Masters Association, the program focuses on advanced skill development in computational modeling and management decision support and will address the growing need for GIS developers, managers, and analysts.

 GIS Capstone Project: Students enrolled in the PSM (GIS) program are required to complete a two semester Capstone project, under the direct guidance of a qualified mentor and under the supervision of the GIS 6555 Capstone course instructor.
 The topic and methodology chosen for the project must be related to the student’s course work and interest.
 Ideally, the Capstone will be a culminating project, integrating material studied in the program.
 Students currently employed in a GIS position may elect to use their current position for the project.